-This Creamy Chicken Wild Rice Soup – a wonderfully quick and easy soup made with wild rice instead of noodles and a blend of spices.
+This Creamy Chicken Wild Rice Soup is a wonderfully quick and easy soup made with wild rice instead of noodles and a blend of spices.
 Delicious!

-I sure didn’t think I’d be talking about soup in April, but you know what – soup does not discriminate when you’re sick.
+I sure didn’t think I’d be talking about chicken wild rice soup in April, but you know what – soup does not discriminate when you’re sick.
 It can be 70 degrees outside, but when your throat is sore and you’re congested, nothing helps like soup.

 Haley and I were both feeling pretty lousy yesterday and it kinda sorta rained in the morning.
 Sprinkled.
 Drizzled, really.
 Enough moisture in the air to make my hair poof up into a little ball.
 Stuffed up nose, coughing, and poofy hair…that’s a soup day, no?

 Sister Jen has a great chicken soup recipe, but I lacked the patience to wait for it.
 This version has few ingredients, it’s easy and quick (even quicker if you have rotisserie chicken on hand!), and it was just what the doctor ordered.